stefanprodan/k8s-scw-baremetal/README.md

 * provisions three bare-metal ARMv7 servers with Ubuntu 16.04.1 LTS
 * connects to the master server via SSH and installs Docker CE and kubeadm armhf apt packages
 * runs kubeadm init on the master server and configures kubectl
+* downloads the kubectl admin config file on your local machine and replaces the private IP with the public one
 * creates a Kubernetes secret with the Weave Net password
 * installs Weave Net with encrypted overlay
 * installs Kubernetes dashboard